Apple Watch SE

 ● cellular available

 ● Starts at $279

 The Apple Watch SE offers an affordable entry price with a modern design, chipset, and feature set.
-It takes the space between the Apple Watch Series 6 and Apple Watch Series 3 as the perfect option for most users who want the baseline Watch experience.
+It occupies the space between the Apple Watch Series 6 and Apple Watch Series 3 as an ideal option for most users who want the baseline Watch experience.

 Apple Watch SE Pricing

 The 40mm Watch is $279, and the 44mm Watch is $309.
 Add $50 for a cellular model plus the cost of a monthly cellular plan.

 Apple Watch SE Features

 Display and Sensors

 The Retina display last seen in the Apple Watch Series 4 returns to this lower-priced model.
 It lacks always-on features, but still has the edge-to-edge design and bright OLED colors.